drshooby/catastrophic/README.md

 # catastrophic
-A demo application to showcase secure, highly-available EC2 deployments on AWS.
+A demo application to showcase secure, highly-available EC2 deployments on AWS
-> This project was created as part of my Cloud Computing midterm.
+> This project was created as part of my Cloud Computing midterm

 ## Architecture Diagram
 <img width="1249" height="614" alt="SCR-20251003-rtxk" src="https://github.com/user-attachments/assets/32986f15-d900-4338-a457-5bb2695b6f8a" />